alex-costanzino/cognition_and_neuroscience/10_decision-making.md

 ## Value computation in OFC
 *Orbitofrontal cortex* (OFC) is specialized for reward processing.
 It contains a high frequency of neurons that show selective responses to delivery of food and liquid rewards, and other OFC neurons respond to cues that predict rewards.
 This activity discriminates between reward and no reward, preferred and non-preferred rewards.

+OFC has a key role in integrating multiple signals for the decision-makign process.

 Neural activity in the OFC plays a crucial role in the generation of expectancies concerning outcomes (important for prediction).